dolgov/TTStateMY/README.md

 - `test_vi.m` 2D elliptic variational inequality.
 Medium-fast.
 - `test_SEIR_constrained.m` random SEIR model with contrained R number. _Slow_.

 Each script will ask interactively to enter certain parameters (grid size, stopping tolerance, etc.).
 Default values are advised to reproduce the experiments in the paper and/or reduce the running time.
+In particular, `test_1d_elliptic.m` reproduces the experiment with $\gamma=300$ by default for faster computations.
+You may change the parameters as in the paper to reproduce the other plots.

 ## Algorithms